 The Genealogy tent at the Festival is open to all who want to find out more about their ancestry.
 We’ll have experts on-hand to guide you in your searches – whether you are just starting out or need help with a difficult question.

-Below are the experts who will be at this year’s Festival.
+Below are the experts who were at the Festival in 2015

 Dwight Radford is well versed in Irish and Scots-Irish Genealogical research.
 He has travelled to Ireland and Northern Ireland many times for clients.
 One of his specialties is documenting old home sites and interviewing living relatives.
 Currently, he teaches a beginning and advanced African American Class.